-Dancing at a grandchild’s wedding is on many bucket lists.
-The wish symbolizes a desire to live long enough and be healthy enough to share a grandchild’s wedding day.
+Dancing at a grandchild’s wedding is on the bucket list of many grandparents.
+Often, there's no desire to actually dance, but the wish symbolizes a desire to live long enough and be healthy enough to share a grandchild’s wedding day.
+Of course, many grandparents are perfectly willing and able to cut a rug!

 Give a thoughtful gift.